Medically reviewed by Drugs.com. Last updated on Dec 16, 2021.

 What is this product used for?

 Acai has been used by some people to help stop cell damage in the body.
+No information from medical studies supports the use of acai for any health problem.

 What are the precautions when taking this product?